How to access ROH Stream events

 Do not worry if you have not yet purchased access to an event – you can do it on the day, up until the start of the performance, or after the stream has finished.

 The ROH Stream player must be watched via an internet browser.
 It is primarily designed to be watched on a device such as a laptop, computer, tablet or smartphone.
 You may be able to watch the player on your TV, depending on whether the make and model is compatible.

 If you would like to watch it on your TV, but it is not a Smart TV, you will have to plug another device (a desktop or laptop computer, mobile or tablet) into your TV.
 One universal feature on most TVs is their HDMI socket (where you plug Freeview boxes, games consoles and other devices).
-In most cases, you can connect your devices to your TV using an HDMI cable.

 Usually, HDMI ports are found at the back or side of your TV.
 Attach your HDMI cable to this socket, and plug the other end into the device you intend to stream with.
 You will need to make sure you have the right cable for your TV and devices, and if you are using a mobile or tablet, you might also need an adaptor.

 Your device screen might automatically display on your TV.
 If not, you may need to change your TV’s input settings.
 Use your remote control to find the source menu, and select the HDMI channel associated with the socket your cable is plugged into.
 You may also need to change the sound settings on your device to ensure it is using the TV to project the sound.